-However in awakening to and questioning a world ruled by Projected authority post modernism made a misstep.
+However in awakening to and questioning a world ruled by Projected authority post modernism made a mis-step.
 It assumed that values were now solely “in the eye of the beholder” and that any shared sense of the “true” or “good” was now void.
 Their misstep was in not understanding the structure of “reality”1️⃣ and therefore to throw out the baby with the bath water.

-This means that “values” (value-theories) are always sandwiched between two other layers of reality.
+This means that value-theories are always sandwiched between two other layers of reality.
 Those 2 layers are a more essential value and its realisation in matter.
 As such value-theories are subject to a measure of “fitness” in terms of their capability to reconcile the “outer” and “inner” layers of their triholonic structure.
 A value-theory has to be functional; there are no such thing as pure aesthetics (other than the hypothetical ultimate value of reality).
 A value-theory is only sustainable and viable to the extent that it serves a higher-order value-theory.
 The moment it stops doing this it becomes dysfunctional.
-This is the same dynamic evident in the theory of evolution via “survival of the fittest”.